 Close to here, you must see beautiful historical elevator Elevador de Santa Justa.
 It gets you up to the Museum of Archeology inside what formerly was a cathedral.
 You can continue to Igreja de São Roque church and Miradouro de São Pedro de Alcântara garden.
 There you get beautiful vista over the opposite hill on the top of which stands the castle.

 To get back down you can either go on your own or take a ride by the famous yellow cable car.
 Thus, you get down to another beauiful square Praça dos Restauradores.
 Many cafes and restaurants are situated around this square as well.
 You can get there finally some rest.
 All cable cars and elevators have their reason to be in Lisboa for the city lays on very hilly terrain.

 You need to climb one such a steep hill when going up to the castle.
 Another option is to take a yellow tram.
 However, you need to buy a pre-paid car at a subway station and charge the card with money.
-Otherwise, a ticket bought in a tram is about 2 euros more expensive.
+Otherwise, a ticket bought in a tram is a few euros more.
 The castle – Castelo de São Jorge – is a place where you get other beautiful vistas and you will see also the oldest traces of human settlement here.
 Also, make a stop at the grandiose Sé de Lisboa cathedral.